-The Lower School’s Academic Program at St. Anne’s School of Annapolis is challenging but highly individualized so each student receives the appropriate amount of attention and guidance.
+The Lower School’s Academic Program at St. Anne’s School of Annapolis is challenging but highly individualized, allowing each student to receive the appropriate guidance.
 The curriculum is balanced with social and emotional learning.
 It builds upon each student’s prior knowledge and current skills, and encourages their self-initiated discoveries.
 Our specialized educators apply their understanding of each child’s unique learning profile and pattern of development to ensure they master the knowledge and improve their grade level skills, carefully guiding them every step of the way.

 Our program draws its inspiration from the Project Approach, a teaching technique developed by leading educators Lilian Katz and Sylvia Chard.
 We include this technique in our educational method by organizing core subjects into workshops where creative thinking is encouraged.
 The results are impressive.
 We see our students excel by participating in hands-on learning activities in small classes that maintain low student-to-teacher ratios.

-Through our service learning opportunities and collaborative classroom setting, students are encouraged to tap into their innate curiosity and passion for exploring their world, creating an excitement and joy for learning.
+Through our service learning opportunities and collaborative classroom setting, students are encouraged to tap into their innate curiosity and passion for exploring their world, creating an excitement for learning.

 Lower School Schedule